liamzdenek/ferment-ai/memory-bank/progress.md

   - [x] Update demo to use new ECS architecture
   - [x] Create examples of different entity/component configurations
   - [x] Demonstrate process creation and execution
-  - [ ] Demonstrate process creation and execution
 ### Phase 4: Refinement and Enhancement (In Progress)

 - [x] **Basic Implementation**